Diffusion-DRF: Free, Rich, and Differentiable Reward for Video Diffusion Fine-Tuning: Introduction

 \section{Introduction}

 Recent advances in diffusion-based text-to-video generation~\cite{CogVideoX, HunyuanVideo, Wan2.1, OpenSora, T2V-Turbo-v2VideoDiffusionRewardTuning3,SnapVideo} have markedly improved fidelity, temporal coherence, and prompt adherence.
-Beyond architecture and scaling, a second wave of progress has come from post-training—inspired by alignment practices in LLMs~\cite{DPO, InstructGPT, RLHF-V, shao2024deepseekmath} and post-training for text-to-image diffusion \cite{DiffusionDPO, DiffusionRankedDPOSnap, DiffusionMarginDPO, DPOKDiffusionRLTrain2}.
-The core motivation is to decouple pretraining from alignment, using preference-driven objectives to steer pretrained generators toward human-preferred behaviors that maximum-likelihood training does not capture well.
-Accordingly, a growing set of post-training methods—preference optimization (e.g., DPO-style objectives \cite{wu2025densedpo, VideoAlign, VisionReward}), reinforcement learning with human or AI feedback \cite{DanceGRPO, Flow-GRPO, SePPO}, and other reward-driven refinements \cite{VaderVideoDiffusionRewardTuning1, InstructVideoVideoDiffusionRewardTuning2}—aim to align model outputs with human judgments, enabling efficient domain adaptation and controllability without retraining from scratch.
-Despite these gains, most pipelines still rely on \textit{hand-labeled, non-differentiable} preference signals—either from a separate reward model or from large DPO-style pairwise preferences.
-These signals are label-intensive, bias-prone, and easy to hack, which in practice leads to reward hacking and instability or collapse under policy updates.
+Beyond architecture and scaling, a second wave of progress has come from post-training, inspired by alignment practices in LLMs~\cite{DPO, InstructGPT, RLHF-V, shao2024deepseekmath} and text-to-image diffusion \cite{DiffusionDPO, DiffusionRankedDPOSnap, DiffusionMarginDPO, DPOKDiffusionRLTrain2}.
+The core motivation is to use preference-driven objectives to steer pretrained generators toward human-preferred behaviors that maximum-likelihood training does not capture well.
+Accordingly, a growing set of post-training methods, such as preference optimization (e.g., DPO-style objectives~\cite{wu2025densedpo, VideoAlign, VisionReward}), reinforcement learning with human or AI feedback~\cite{DanceGRPO, Flow-GRPO, SePPO}, and other reward-driven refinements~\cite{VaderVideoDiffusionRewardTuning1, InstructVideoVideoDiffusionRewardTuning2}, have received increasing attentions to align model outputs with human judgments.
+Despite these gains, most pipelines still rely on \textit{hand-labeled, scalar} preference signals, either from a separate reward models or large-scale DPO-style pairwise annotations.